sebw/AAP2-ServiceNow/README.md

 Passing ServiceNow info to AAP opens up possibilities:

 - updating the request automatically and in real time
-- closing the request automatically if the AAP workflow is successful
+- closing the request automatically if the AAP workflow is successful (AAP has a supported collection to achieve this)
+- ...

 In ServiceNow workflow editor, use this piece of code instead.
 You'll need to adjust the REST message variable substitutions accordingly.